Answers To Frequently Asked Questions...

 Does this mean The Wild Animal Sanctuary in Keenesburg is closing?

 Most definitely not.
 The Wild Animal Sanctuary will continue to operate as it always has in our current location—educating the public about the Captive Wildlife Crisis and caring for the nearly-550 animals living there.

-Will the new Wild Animal Refuge facility be open to the public?
+Will the new Wild Animal Refuge and Wild Horse Refuge facilities be open to the public?

 Not for the foreseeable future.
-It takes a large amount of resources to be open to the public that will be needed to develop the property for rescued animals.
-One of its greatest assets for our animals, its remoteness, also makes it more difficult for public access.
+It takes a large amount of resources to be open to the public that will be needed to develop the properties for rescued animals.
+One of the greatest assets for our animals, remoteness, also makes it more difficult for public access.
 However, as time goes on and circumstances change, there may be the possibility for some limited public access.

 Will you stop keeping animals at The Wild Animal Sanctuary?

 No. As we have always done, we will continue to do what is best for each animal we rescue.
 That is, some animals may be better suited living at the Sanctuary (e.g., older animals or those needing extra care) while others will be able to thrive at the Refuge.

-Will animals receive the same level of care at The Wild Animal Refuge and TWAS-Texas?
+Will animals receive the same level of care at The Wild Animal Refuge, TWAS-Texas, and The Wild Horse Refuge?

 Of course.
 The animals are why we exist.
-We will only begin locating animals at The Wild Animal Refuge once everything is in place to ensure the same high-quality care they receive at The Wild Animal Sanctuary.
+We will only begin locating animals at The Wild Animal Refuge, TWAS-Texas, and The Wild Horse Refuge once everything is in place to ensure the same high-quality care they receive at The Wild Animal Sanctuary.

-Will animals be safe at The Wild Animal Refuge and TWAS-Texas?
+Will animals be safe at The Wild Animal Refuge, TWAS-Texas, and The Wild Horse Refuge?

 Yes.
 We still must meet the USDA’s safety and barrier requirements that we currently do, and just like at The Wild Animal Sanctuary, there will be employees living on-site 24-hours/day.